watson-developer-cloud/python-sdk/README.md

 print(response.get_status_code())
 ```
 See the [changelog](https://github.com/watson-developer-cloud/python-sdk/wiki/Changelog) for the details.

+## Changes for v3.0
+The SDK is generated using OpenAPI Specification(OAS3).
+Changes are basic reordering of parameters in function calls.

+The package is renamed to ibm_watson.
+See the [changelog](https://github.com/watson-developer-cloud/python-sdk/wiki/Changelog) for the details.

 ## Migration
 This version includes many breaking changes as a result of standardizing behavior across the new generated services.
 Full details on migration from previous versions can be found [here](https://github.com/watson-developer-cloud/python-sdk/wiki/Migration).